waocats/crabgo/src/doc/contrib/src/design.md

 will change, and provide them with an alternative to resolve the issue (preferably in a way that is compatible across versions if possible).

-Cargo is only expected to work with the version of the related Rust tools (`rustc`, `rustdoc`, etc.) that it is released with.
-As a matter of choice, the latest nightly works with the most recent stable release, but that is mostly to accommodate development of Cargo itself, and should not be expected by users.
+Crabgo is only expected to work with the version of the related Rust tools (`rustc`, `rustdoc`, etc.) that it is released with.
+As a matter of choice, the latest nightly works with the most recent stable release, but that is mostly to accommodate development of Crabgo itself, and should not be expected by users.

 ### Forwards compatibility

-Additionally, Cargo strives a limited degree of *forwards compatibility*.
+Additionally, Crabgo strives a limited degree of *forwards compatibility*.
 Changes should not egregiously prevent older versions from working.
 This is mostly relevant for persistent data, such as on-disk files and the registry interface and index.
 It also applies to a lesser degree to the registry API.

-Changes to `Cargo.lock` require a transition time, where the new format is not automatically written when the lock file is updated.
+Changes to `Crabgo.lock` require a transition time, where the new format is not automatically written when the lock file is updated.
 The transition time should not be less than 6 months, though preferably longer.
 New projects may use the new format in a shorter time frame.

-Changes to `Cargo.toml` can be made in any release.
+Changes to `Crabgo.toml` can be made in any release.
 This is because the user must manually modify the file, and opt-in to any new changes.
-Additionally, Cargo will usually only issue a warning about new fields it doesn't understand, but otherwise continue to function.
+Additionally, Crabgo will usually only issue a warning about new fields it doesn't understand, but otherwise continue to function.

-Changes to cache files (such as artifacts in the `target` directory, or cached data in Cargo's home directory) should not *prevent* older versions from running, but they may cause older versions to recreate the cache, which may result in a performance impact.
+Changes to cache files (such as artifacts in the `target` directory, or cached data in Crabgo's home directory) should not *prevent* older versions from running, but they may cause older versions to recreate the cache, which may result in a performance impact.

 Changes to the registry index should not prevent older versions from working.
 Generally, older versions ignore new fields, so the format should be easily extensible.
-Changes to the format or interpretation of existing fields should be done very carefully to avoid preventing older versions of Cargo from working.
-In some cases, this may mean that older versions of Cargo will not be able to *select* a newly published crate, but it shouldn't prevent them from working at all.
+Changes to the format or interpretation of existing fields should be done very carefully to avoid preventing older versions of Crabgo from working.
+In some cases, this may mean that older versions of Crabgo will not be able to *select* a newly published crate, but it shouldn't prevent them from working at all.
 This level of compatibility may not last forever, but the exact time frame for such a change has not yet been decided.

-The registry API may be changed in such a way to prevent older versions of Cargo from working.
+The registry API may be changed in such a way to prevent older versions of Crabgo from working.
 Generally, compatibility should be retained for as long as possible, but the exact length of time is not specified.

 ## Simplicity and layers